FagnerMartinsBrack/overview/Introduction.md

 My main interest and background is Software Engineering.

 However, I'm passionate about the whole software development process.
-For that reason, I also have some knowledge and experience in Psychology, User Experience, Customer Support, Public Relations, Product Development and Customer Behaviour Analysis, Cloud Billing Management, and Marketing.
+For that reason, I also have some knowledge and experience in Psychology, User Experience, Customer Support, Public Relations, Product Development / Customer Behaviour Analysis, Cloud Billing Management, and Marketing.

 I **do not** have significant experience in Machine Learning, Strategic Decision-Making, Interpersonal Conflict Resolution, and Sales.